 One-Stop Absentee Early Voting (commonly known as "early voting") allows any registered voter to cast their ballot in person on select days prior to Election Day.
 This shouldn’t be confused with Absentee By Mail voting.
 One-stop (Early Voting) is considered "Absentee" because any vote not cast on Election Day is referred to as "Absentee Voting".
 Any Haywood County registered voter can vote One-Stop (Early Voting) at our Early Voting sites.
 The purpose of Early Voting is to provide a convenient way for citizens to cast their ballot in person, who otherwise may not be able to make it to their regular polling location on Election Day.

-For the 2020 Statewide Primary Election, 3 early voting locations will be open.
-Any registered voter in Haywood County can cast their vote early at any of the 3 locations below between February 13 and February 29.
+For the 2022 General Election, 3 early voting locations will be open.
+Any registered voter in Haywood County can cast their vote early, in-person at the following locations...

 Civilian Absentee-By-Mail Voting

 Any North Carolina registered voter may request, receive, and vote a mail-in absentee ballot.
 No special circumstance or reason is needed.
 Registered voters in North Carolina must request an absentee ballot with an official N.C.
 Absentee Ballot Request Form.
 If need be, a near relative can make the request for you.
 A near relative is defined by the state of NC as a Spouse, Brother/Sister, Parent/Stepparent, Mother/Father-in-law, Child/Stepchild, Son/Daughter-in-law, Grandparent/Grandchild.
 There are two ways to access and submit the form:

 2) On paper with the N.C.
 Absentee Ballot Request Form for 2024